KorfLab/ftx/README.md

 ### Strand

 The strand is a single character: `+` for plus strand, `-` for minus strand, and `.` for unstranded features.
-The `+` and `-` may be followed by a number.
+The `+` and `-` may be followed by a number, which indicates the distance to the ATG.
-This is used in transcript features to indicate the length of the 5'UTR.
-In other words, it is the offset of the ATG.

 ### Structure